 - Eat different foods.
 Sometimes people get into a food rut, eating the same things day in and day out, and this can lead to overeating as a result of dissatisfaction with the routine.
 Add a selection of vegetables, fruits, and grains you don't typically eat to your meal plan to combat boredom.
 This may be just what you need to get past stalled weight loss.

 - Get adequate exercise.
-Plateaus may result when you lose too much muscle mass (or fat).
+A plateau may result when you lose too much muscle mass (or fat) from not exercising.
 Begin a fitness program or, if you already exercise, take it up a notch by increasing the intensity and/or length of your workouts.
-Dr. Agatston recommends maintaining muscle mass with core exercises that target your abdomen, lower back, pelvis, and hips.
-These strengthening moves help keep you free of injuries so you can enjoy staying active throughout your life.
+Dr. Arthur Agatston, creator of the South Beach Diet, recommends maintaining muscle mass with core-strengthening and resistance exercises that target your abdomen, lower back, pelvis, and hips.
+These strengthening moves also help prevent injuries so you can enjoy staying active throughout your life.

 Finally, it's possible that your weight loss has stalled because you've already reached your healthiest weight — even if it's not your desired weight.
 If your cholesterol and blood sugar levels have normalized, your desire to lose weight may be a matter of cosmetics.
-In this case, rather than focusing on the number on your scale, focus on how much better you feel.
+In this case, rather than focusing on the number on your scale, focus on how much better you look and feel.